ceoandri/springboot-auth-reactive/README.md

     @Override
     public Boolean verify(String headerValue, String[] roles, String module, String[] accessType) {
-        // put your logic here
+        // put your logic here. just return true when passed and false when failed }
-    }

 }
 ```
 - `headerValue` contains token or something that you passed from FE to be authorize.
 - `roles` contains list of role or []
 - `module` contains module
 - `accessType` contains list of access type or []

 3. Use annotation `@Authorize` in your method
 ```